Sudhandar/ResNet-50-model/README.md

 ## Output Accuracy:

 The model was trained using Google colab platform for 20 epochs.
-The following is the output,
+The model was trained on the signs dataset.The following is the output,

 120/120 [==============================] - 1s 6ms/sample - loss: 0.2791 - accuracy: 0.9250
 Loss = 0.2790559738874435